devconcept/multer-gridfs-storage/README.md

 });
 ```

-> The connected database is available in the `storage.db` property.
+The connected database is available in the `storage.db` property.

-> On mongodb v3 the client instance is also available in the `storage.client` property.
+On mongodb v3 the client instance is also available in the `storage.client` property.

-#### connectionOpts
+#### options

 Type: object